dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 ## Attaching metadata to assets \{#attaching-metadata}

 **Metadata** allows you to attach rich information to the asset, like a Markdown description, a table schema, or a time series.
 Metadata is more flexible than tags, as it can store more complex information.

 Metadata can be attached to an asset at definition time, when the code is first imported, or at runtime when an asset is materialized.

 ### At definition time \{#definition-time-metadata}

-Attaching metadata at definition time is similar to how tags are attached:
+Using definition metadata to describe assets can make it easy to provide context for you and your team.
+This metadata could be descriptions of the assets, the types of assets, or links to relevant documentation.

 <CodeExample filePath="guides/data-modeling/metadata/definition-metadata.py" language="python" />